alvarogarcia7/blog_source/source/_posts/2015-04-12-jason-gorman-tdd-intensive-workshop.markdown

   * More than one reason to go wrong makes the code non-trivial anymore.
 Non-trivial code requires tests
   * You want to see the test failing for the right reason: remove / finish code that does not compile, fix null pointers, array out of bounds exceptions, etc. See it fail with "was <X> but expected <Y>" or "NoInteractionException" (hamcrest error and mockito error, respectively; both java)
   * Duplication as a sign of design smell
-  * Process of generalising code: discover the need for patterns
+  * Process of generalizing code: discover the need for patterns
   * The most difficult skill in TDD is refactoring [and design; note is mine].
 The TDD cycle is very easy.
     * TDD is much more in demand than refactoring, even though the former includes the latter
   * Refactor until you're happy with the code, until you stand by it